Histamine N-methyltransferase: Histamine intolerance

 Histamine intolerance is a presumed set of adverse reactions to ingested histamine in food believed to be associated with flawed activity of DAO and HNMT enzymes.
 This set of reactions include cutaneous reactions (such as itching, flushing and edema), gastrointestinal symptoms (such as abdominal pain and diarrhea), respiratory symptoms (such as runny nose and nasal congestion), and neurological symptoms (such as dizziness and headache).
-However, this link between DAO and HNMT enzymes and adverse reactions to ingested histamine in food is not shared by mainstream science due to insufficient evidence.
+However, belief in a link between DAO and HNMT enzymes and adverse reactions to ingested histamine in food is not shared by mainstream science due to insufficient evidence.
 The exact underlying mechanisms by which deficiency in these enzymes can cause these adverse reactions are not fully understood but are hypothesized to involve genetic factors.
 Despite extensive research, there are no definitive, objective measures or indicators that could unambiguously define histamine intolerance as a distinct medical condition.

 Activity measurements

 The activity of HNMT, unlike that of DAO, cannot be measured by blood (serum) analysis.

 Organs that produce DAO continuously release it into the bloodstream.
 DAO is stored in vesicular structures associated with the plasma membrane in epithelial cells.
 As a result, serum DAO activity can be measured, but not HNMT.
-This is because HNMT is primarily found within the cells of internal organs like the brain or liver and is not released to the bloodstream.
+The reason is that HNMT is primarily found within the cells of internal organs like the brain or liver and is not released to the bloodstream.
 Measuring intracellular HNMT directly is challenging.
 Therefore, diagnosis of HNMT activity is typically done indirectly by testing for known genetic variants.